Chris Pilcher: An inspirational teacher

 April 15 2007 / The Observer

-Paradise postponed
+Letter from Saint Lucia: Paradise postponed

 As the ragga music blared and the tills rang at the open-air bars in Rodney Bay, Jason Cowley bumped into New Zealand and England cricketers intent on a good night out.
-Then the World Cup darkened into tragedy.
+Then the World Cup darkened into tragedy

 April 1 2007 / The Observer

-An epic drama of pride, passion and then tears
+Letter from Germany: epic drama of pride, passion and then tears

 After the match, his final defeat as England manager, Sven-Goran Eriksson seemed somehow reduced and much smaller as he prepared to take questions from his tormentors in the press.